masamatt/mjo_eq-wave_model/index.md

 with the model contained in this repository looks at the MJO as a composition of these equatorial wave components and then investigates the degree to which it's dynamics can be captured from it's **potential vorticity (PV) principle**.

+The model contained in the repository is a suite of MatLab scripts which simulate the response fields based on a parameterized convective heat-source.
+The parameters that control the characteristics of the cloud cluster are found in the file, MJO_PARAMS.m, located in the root directory.
+Once the heating source has been prescribed, the model can be run by calling the main run script, MJO_RUN.m.
+The run script first runs the simulation, then calls the last script located in the root directory, MJO_PLOT.m, which generates a 3-panel plot of the response field.
+The top panel displays the PV field, the middle panel contains the wind and height fields, and the bottom panel shows the vertical (pressure) velocity field.
+When calling the MJO_RUN.m script you will be prompted to run either the total equatorial wave response, or to run a particular wave component.